 Since we are not experts on the subject of campaign finance, we will leave it to others to document the specific harms caused by the current system of campaign finance.
 We certainly share the concerns of many citizens, public interest groups, and advocates of good government in the United States that the existing system of campaign finance is broken.
 It is clear that, through Political Action Committees, SuperPACs, political parties, nonprofit 501 c(4) groups, and other vehicles, many campaigns are now fueled primarily by large contributions and independent expenditures from a very small number of donors who essentially operate without meaningful campaign finance limits or disclosure requirements.
-This has created a system in which many of our elected leaders are dependent upon financial support from the wealthiest interests; are loathe to den V lerryds - power, www.
-F ici cream - ben F ferryds - pesce, jwrs.
-A ice-cream - ben V ferryd support any policy that challenges these interests; are no longer fully accessible to or accountable to the citizens they represent; and are therefore impaired in their ability to formulate policy that is exclusively focused on the common good.
+This has created a system in which many of our elected leaders are dependent upon financial support from the wealthiest interests; are eager to support policies that benefit these interests; are loathe to support any policy that challenges these interests; are no longer fully accessible to or accountable to the citizens they represent; and are therefore impaired in their ability to formulate policy that is exclusively focused on the common good.
 While wealthy donors and corporate interests have frequent access to elected leaders, the general public does not even know who is financing the political messages they see and hear.
 In short, the system of campaign finance has become profoundly undemocratic; and democracy itself is now in danger.

 Ben & Jerry's believes it is not the proper role of any for-profit company to interfere in any way in elections for public office.
 These elections belong to the people.
 They exist only to allow citizens to choose their representatives in government.
-Corporate spending in elections, including direct contributions to candidates and political parties, independent expenditures, or contributions to nonprofit 501 c(4) groups, are in our view, inconsistent with the spirit and intent of candidate elections.
+Corporate spending in elections, including direct contributions to candidates and political parties, independent expenditures, or contributions to onoprofit 501 c(4) groups, are in our view, inconsistent with the spirit and intent of candidate elections.
 Therefore, we would support an amendment to the Constitution that would restrict or ban corporate spending in elections, or that would allow Congress and state legislatures to restrict or ban corporate spending in elections.